 - A larger 12 inch figure was released for Toy Biz's Marvel Studios line of cinematic toys.

-- Once Hasbro took over the Marvel Legends line, another Blade figure was released.
+- Once Hasbro took over the Marvel Legends line, a Blade figure was scheduled as part of the "Epic Heroes" wave, but the figure was never released.

 - Kotobukiya released a bust of Wesley Snipes as Blade for the Marvel Studios line.